Dhoti: Custom and usage

-The pancha is worn by many conservative Jain men when they visit derasars or basadis for puja, as unstitched clothing is believed by some Jains to be "less permeable to pollution" and therefore more appropriate for religious rituals than other garments.
+The pancha is worn by many conservative Jain men when they visit derasars or basadis for puja, as unstitched clothing is believed to be "less permeable to pollution" and therefore more appropriate for religious rituals than other garments.
 They also wear a loose and unstitched cloth, shorter than the pancha on top.

 A Benaresi man in dhoti with a Central Asian kurta, in Uttar Pradesh.

 The International Society for Krishna Consciousness (ISKCON), known for its distinctive dress code, prompts Western adherents to wear pancha, usually of saffron or white cloth folded in ethnic Bengali style.
 Maharishi Mahesh Yogi was known for wearing a white silk dhoti.
 Traditionally, men wear the dhoti topless (without upper garments) while entering certain mandirs (Hindu temples) in South India, as stitched garments supposedly counter the energy of the idol.
 The dhoti is often worn with a shirt in other places.

-The dhoti was also worn by Sikhs in the Punjab region, etc. Wearing Dhotis was discouraged during the Punjab Subah Movement due to the inter-communal tensions prevalent at the time.
+The dhoti was also worn by Sikhs in the Punjab region etc. Wearing Dhotis was discouraged during the Punjab Subah Movement due to the inter-communal tensions prevalent at the time.
 The dhothi was also worn by South Canarese Christian men to their pre-nuptial ceremonies, church weddings & receptions until the 1960s; after which they fell out of favour, since then, grooms have been styling the black suit and tie instead.